-In addition, Quoniam requires issuers in whose securities the Fund is already invested to comply with good corporate governance standards with regard to, among other things, shareholder rights, composition and remuneration of the Management Board and Supervisory Board, corporate actions, auditors and transparency with the help of Union as part of ESG engagement.
-For this purpose, Union analyses the corporate governance of the issuers.
+In addition, Quoniam requires issuers in whose securities the sub-fund is already invested to comply with good corporate governance standards with regard to, among other things, shareholder rights, composition and remuneration of the Management Board and Supervisory Board, corporate actions, auditors and transparency with the help of the Company as part of ESG engagement.
+For this purpose, the Company analyses the corporate governance of the issuers.
 This analysis is based, among other things, on the financial or annual reports published by the issuers and is supported by data from various providers and research from voting rights advisors.
-Furthermore, Union advocates good corporate governance through the exercise of its shareholder rights at the issuers' general meeting.
+Furthermore, the Company advocates good corporate governance through the exercise of its shareholder rights at the issuers' general meeting.